|

 “Why can’t I keep up with laundry and meals?!”

 If you’ve lacked a routine with your 1 year old all this time, it’s all too easy to question everything you do.
-You might feel completely all over the place with no sense of routine whatsoever.
-The household mess is up to your eyes.
-You feel guilty any time your toddler seems bored, despite trying to do plenty of activities together.

-I’ve long been a fan of daily routines to make life run smoother and easier than if I were to play it by ear.
-I don’t have to think about what time my kids should wake up or whether we’ve been going on too many outings.
-I’m able to keep them engaged while still having plenty of time to tend to household tasks.
+With the repetition of a routine, I didn’t have to think about what time my kids should wake up or whether we’d been going on too many outings.
+I was able to keep them engaged while still having plenty of time to tend to household tasks.

 1. Wake up time

 Why?
-This can help your toddler naturally wake up around the same time (instead of at 5am when you’re still in bed).
+This can help your toddler naturally wake up around the same time (instead of waking up at 5am when you’re still in bed).
 You can make sure he’s getting the 10-12 hours of sleep he needs every night.
 And you’re better able to plan your day knowing that he wakes up at the same time.

 “Thank you so much for your email.
 It really felt like a virtual hug and made me know I’m not alone.
 I’m not a bad mom after all; life is just happening to me.
 Your email means a lot to me right now.” -Mercy A.